-On July 4th 2020, Geoff and his team will cycle stage 9 of the Tour de France, one day ahead of the professionals.
-This day will mark 17 years since the former Crystal Palace captain was diagnosed with chronic myeloid leukaemia.
+On July 4th 2020, Geoff and his team would have been cycling stage 9 of the Tour de France, one day ahead of the professionals.
+This day marks 17 years since the former Crystal Palace captain was diagnosed with chronic myeloid leukaemia.

-To mark this key date, Saturday July 4th will be Geoff Thomas Day, and he is urging the football community & UK public to take on their own challenges to raise funds towards his team’s £1m target.
+To mark this key date, Saturday July 4th will be Geoff Thomas Day, and despite not being able to ride the Tour de France route this Summer, he is urging the football community & UK public to take on their own challenges to raise funds towards his team’s £1m target.

 “Geoff Thomas Day’ is a great idea and I would urge football fans and the wider public to get involved to help Geoff and his team raise £1m for Cure Leukaemia this summer.”

 Gary Lineker – BBC Match of the Day presenter

 Geoff will carefully select the team of amateur cyclists who will join him for their GT15 Tour de France, one day ahead challenge from Thursday 1st July to Saturday 24th July 2021.

 Each rider has committed to raising a minimum of £30,000 for Cure Leukaemia towards the team’s combined target of £1,000,000.
 The funds raised by GT15 will be invested in the national Trials Acceleration Programme Network (TAP) network.